martinring/thesis/src/2-Pre-Deployment.md

 approach as applicable as possible, the approach given in [@stoppe2013data] was
 used: instead of relying on the source code, the compiler-generated debug symbols are used.
-While the format itself differs between compiler architectures, it is always standardized and/or accessible, resulting in a reliable interface to retrieve structural descriptions from SystemC designs.
+While the format itself differs between compiler architectures, it is always standardised and/or accessible, resulting in a reliable interface to retrieve structural descriptions from SystemC designs.

 The OCL approach to specification with preconditions, postconditions and